Employee Retention Strategies

 Social media is a platform that Salesforce puts to great use to showcase positive reinforcement of its famous cultural values like ‘employees first,’ trust, and collaboration.

 Salesforce isn’t only able to attract people who fit the bill—by living their culture—they are also able to maintain high employee retention rates.
-As a result, their employee retention rate to date is a whopping 91%—which is a massive achievement.

-So how does Salesforce’ live’ their culture day in and day out, while other companies struggle?
+So how does Salesforce’ live’ their culture day in and day out while other companies struggle?

 A Fortune’s survey revealed some of it.